Quantcast

 Third, the writing deftly interwove two complex timelines.
 The mysterious mailbox & it's workings became clearer, connecting a 35 year span between 1991 and 2026 in unexpected ways.
 The first half of the drama largely focused on events of 1991, an engaging story in itself even without the fantasy elements.
 But by the 5th episode the drama goes back and forth so smoothly that the storyline remained cohesive.
 Past unsolved questions get answered, with the final question reserved for whether or not to change the course of history, & accept the sacrifice that goes with making those changes.
 The ending leaves much ambiguity when the mailbox delivers its last letter in a short epilogue.
 Although it's strongly hinted at what the final outcomes would be for all the characters, the show leaves a suggestion that the mysterious mailbox has moved on.
 At least, the ending will make you think about it for a long time, which would be frustrating for a weaker drama, but fits this one perfectly.

-A quick word on the soundtrack - if you were exposed to North American blues & folk, you'll appreciate the raw emotion of the songs which perfectly align with this drama.
+A quick word on the soundtrack - if you were exposed to North American blues & folk, you'll appreciate the raw emotion of the songs which align very well with this drama.
 Another surprise that impressed me even more.

 All in all, 12 Letters is a fantastic work that's well written, acted, & presented.
 This year's best for me.